Welcome

 Biography

-I am a Junior Research Fellow in Biological and Medical Sciences at Christ’s College, University of Cambridge, and a Research Associate in Neuroinformatics at the Department of Clinical Neurosciences.
+I am a Junior Research Fellow in Biological and Medical Sciences at Christ’s College, University of Cambridge, and a Research Associate in Neuroinformatics at the Department of Psychology and affiliate with the Department of Clinical Neurosciences.

-My primary research involves analyzing imaging and clinical data collected from memory clinics at Addenbrooke’s Hospital and other NHS trusts around the UK.
-I utilize artificial intelligence (AI) tools to develop early markers for timely, effective, and individualized diagnosis of dementia.
+My primary research involves analyzing neuroimaging and clinical data from memory clinics at Addenbrooke’s Hospital and other NHS trusts around the UK.
+I use artificial intelligence (AI) and normative models (Brain Charts, Bethlehem et al., Nature, 2022) to develop individualised tools for patient stratification and prognostication.
 Additionally, I have been applying cutting-edge AI techniques to solve complex healthcare challenges through my involvement in the PASSIAN Project, which focuses on implementing federated learning in the NHS.
 The goal is to pilot a secure, scalable clinical data-sharing solution that will remove a key roadblock to developing AI implementations for real-world biomedical data.

 My other projects include computational modelling of cognitive performance and cognitive decline, the investigation of psychotic symptoms across diagnostic categories, and the exploration and classification of multimodal hallucinations (i.e. hallucinations occurring across multiple sensory modalities).